intel/cc-oci-runtime/data/obs-packaging/linux-container/README.md

-#linux-container
+# Linux\* container kernel

-This directory contains the sources to update rpm specfiles and debian source control files to generate ``cc-oci-runtime`` packages for Fedora and Ubuntu.
+This directory contains the sources to update rpm specfiles and debian source control files to generate ``linux-container``, the kernel needed to boot Intel® Clear Containers.

-There is a script to generate specs and dsc automatically, to be pushed to Open Build Service (http://openbuildservice.org/) and generate packages for you.
+With these files we generated fedora and ubuntu packages for this component.

-``./update_kernel.sh``
+``./update_kernel.sh [VERSION]``

-This scirpt will generate/update teh sources to create ``linux-container`` packages
+This scirpt will generate/update teh sources to create ``linux-container`` packages.

   * linux-container.spec
   * lnux-container_X.X.XX-XX.dsc

-By default it will generate the specs using the version specified in the file ``versions.txt`` at the the root of the repository
+By default, the script will get VERSION specified in the ``versions.txt`` file found at the the repository's root.